jrconway3/lt-maker/docs/source/guides/skill_item_tutorials/Conditional-Passives-I.md

 ![2_1](./images/Conditional-Passives-I/2_1.png)

-The **Condition component** requires a statement and will enable the majority of the other effect components if the given statement is **True**.
+The **Condition component** requires a statement.
+If the condition is true, then the rest of the skill takes effect.
+If the condition is false, then the rest of the skill is disabled.

 ![2_2](./images/Conditional-Passives-I/2_2.png)